TBarnhart2/DnD/content/Party's Adventure.md

 We will look over everyone's character sheets and make sure they are alright

+Change your intimidation to strength (since charisma is stupid)

 Then, you will get some random surprises!

 Once character's are set, we will move on to the next section